Selling Numerology Readings and Other Business Opportunities

-You may have purchased our numerology software in order to make some extra money, perhaps even a full-time income as a professional numerologist, or to add numerology reports and software to your current line of products.
+You may have purchased our numerology software in order to make some extra money, perhaps even a full-time income or to add numerology readings and software to your current line of products.
 Whether through advertising, direct mail, the Internet, or by visiting psychic fairs, the opportunities are there.

 Below you will learn about the different marketing avenues we tried.
 Today, we are focused almost exclusively on the internet, but let's look at other options:

 Psychic Fairs, New Age Expos, demonstrations in Health Food Stores and New Age Bookstores.

 Offering numerology readings at Psychic Fairs, new Age Expos, and other shows requiring an investment in booth or table cost are basically a crap shoot.
 Some are good, some are not so good.
 In 6 years of participating in approximately 30 to 40 shows a year, I have lost money in only 3 shows when based on booth cost and materials alone.

 However, when I include the cost of travel etc. I lost money on about one-third of the shows.
 Advice: don't go to shows requiring considerable travel and other expenses unless you are pretty sure your sales will be at least 3x your total investment.

 On the other hand: the chance of loosing money on a psychic fair in your area -- not requiring any travel expenses -- is small.